tayadj/Semantic-RAG-Search/README.md

 <LOCAL_STORAGE_URL>/
 ├── document1.txt
 ├── document2.pdf
+├── document3.jpg
 ├── ...
 └── .meta/
+    ├── visualisation.html
     ├── documents.csv
+    ├── evaluation.csv
     └── ontology.csv
 ```

 ## Demonstration
 ### Ontology Visualization
 The generated ontology can be visualized as an interactive network graph.
-This graph is created using the pyvis library and saved as an HTML file in your local storage directory ( settings.LOCAL_STORAGE_URL.get_secret_value() + '_visualisation.html').
+This graph is created using the pyvis library and saved as an HTML file in your local storage directory (settings.LOCAL_STORAGE_URL.get_secret_value() + '/.meta/visualisation.html').
 The nodes represent concepts, and the edges represent relationships between them.
 Node sizes are determined by their degree in the graph, and communities are identified using the Girvan-Newman algorithm, with each community assigned a unique color.
 To view the visualization:
 - Run the HEAD /ontology endpoint.
 - Open the generated HTML file in your web browser.